-Туре Code Deep Learning & Applications Lab L-T-P Credits Marks PE 18MS2L16 Deep Leanning & Applications Lab 0-0-2 1 100 •

-Objectives The objective of the course is to give the students hands-on exposure for implementation of various algorithms of deep learning, and work on case studies from different application domains for solving real-life problems.
-Pre-Requisites Knowledge of concepts of Deep Learning taught in theory classes and proficiency in programming are required.
+Туре Code Intelligent Systems Lab L-T-P Credits Marks PE 18MS2T05 Interingent Systems Lab 0-0-2 1 100 Objectives The objective of this course is to motivate and prepare the students to appreciate and implement intelligent systems and conduct research projects through advanced courses in related areas.
+Pre-Requisites Knowledge of data structure, database management systems, and strong logical ability, and proficiency in programming are required.
 Teaching Scheme Regular laboratory experiments executed by the students under supervision of the teacher.
 Experiments shall comprise of programming assignments.